Khthonian/Calculator/README.md

 - Division

 ## What Are the Remaining Tasks?
-- The decimal button needs to be implemented into the operation.
 - The calculator does not yet allow chained operations, e.g. 12 + 5 / 3.
 - The delete button needs to be implemented into the operation, to essentially allow a backspace-like functionality.